 Skip advert

 Advertisement - Article continues below

-This segment has proven to be popular for Audi’s key rivals, especially in markets including the USA and China, where a car’s sheer size is less of an issue.
-As a result, expect this new model to focus on space inside, offering both a truly luxurious second row and a full-sized third.
+The supersized EV segment has proven to be popular for Audi’s key rivals, especially in markets like the USA and China, where a car’s sheer size is less of an issue than it would be on UK roads.
+As a result, expect this new Audi to focus on space inside, offering both a truly luxurious second row and an adult-sized third.
 The cabin is also likely to feature elements that appeal to those markets, such as plush captain’s chairs in the second row and extensive use of high-end materials and finishes.

+Skip advert